locustio/locust/docs/extending-locust.rst

 In certain situations you may wish to further extend the fields present in the auth form.
 To achieve this, pass a ``custom_form`` dict to the ``environment.web_ui.auth_args``.
 In this case, the fields will be represented by a list of ``inputs``, the callback url is configured by the ``custom_form.callback_url``, and the submit button may optionally be configured using the ``custom_form.submit_button_text``.
 The fields in the auth form may be a text, select, checkbox, or secret password field.
+You may additionally override the HTML input type for specific field validation (e.g. type=email).

 For a full example see `configuring the custom_form in the auth example <https://github.com/locustio/locust/tree/master/examples/web_ui_auth/custom_form.py>`_.